 Sharon's position requires her to determine the city planning policy on matters such as density, employment, transportation and public space.
 She is also responsible for developing a planning policy that balances between density and open space, preservation of buildings and preservation of the urban ecology, privacy and public space, density and attraction of young professionals to the city, together with upgrading of public spaces and more efficient mass transportation.

 Sharon has initiated and managed several city masterplans.

 Through her Hubert H. Humphrey fellowship at MIT- Massachusetts Institute of Technology Sharon is hoping to promote the idea that density and diversity can make a city a better place and, combined with sustainable development, is the critical mission of our time.

-Boaz Tsabar was awarded a Fulbright Hubert H. Humphrey Fellowship to pursue an internship and research project on the “Challenges of teacher education in multi-cultural and conflictual environments”.
-Boaz has a BA in Education, Philosophy and History, and a PHD in Philosophy of Education, both from the Hebrew University in Jerusalem.
+Boaz Tsabar was awarded a Fulbright Hubert H. Humphrey Fellowship to pursue an internship and research project on the “Challenges of teacher education in multi-cultural and conflictual environments” at Vanderbilt University.
+Boaz has a B.A. in Education, Philosophy and History, and a PhD in Philosophy of Education, both from the Hebrew University in Jerusalem.
 He currently serves as the Head of “Teaching and Learning” MED program at the David Yellin College of Education, and as a senior lecturer in Philosophy of Education at the Hebrew University Teacher Training department.
 His pedagogical and research activities explore the different political, ethical and existential challenges of teachers working in Israeli public schools today.

 Boaz’s recent publications include: